 With the adoption of DevOps methodology, organizations are able to accomplish tens to thousands of deployments in a single day.
 Moreover, doing so while offering first-rate reliability, security, and stability.

-Q: What are the important business and technical benefits of using DevOps?
+Question: What are the important business and technical benefits of using DevOps?

-A: DevOps brings a lot of business and technical benefits to the table.
+Answer: DevOps brings a lot of business and technical benefits to the table.
 Some of the most important ones are listed down as follows:

 - Enhanced operating environment stability

 - More time for adding value to the product